 Develop or Refine Customer Segmentation

-When arts organizations can identify which programs are of interest to patrons, how often they attend, and their donation information, the marketing department can create segmented lists within their CRM.
+When arts organizations can identify which programs are of interest to patrons, how often they attend, and their donation information, the marketing department can create segmented lists within their CRM segmentation software.

 Segmented lists provide performing arts marketers with key patron information that enables marketers to construct personalized campaigns that match a patron’s interests and yield higher returns on investment for the organization.

 Email marketing, newsletters, and social media provide opportunities to speak to patrons directly.
 While mass marketing used to be the primary tool to fill seats, patrons now require a more personal approach.
-It’s important to use lists and information about patrons to customize messages to match their interests.
+It’s important to use lists and information about patrons to customize messages to match their interests, in order to increase ticket sales from Email marketing.

 With segmentation features available on most email marketing platforms, there’s no reason to send the same message out to all the same people.
 Take a little extra time to curate marketing materials to speak to the targeted lists of patrons.